 Vaccination is critical to sustaining and increasing vaccination coverage rates and preventing outbreaks of measles vaccine preventable disease.
 The strong enforcement may help promote higher rates of vaccination coverage along with complementary actions such as monitoring VPD cases.
 The vaccination coverages of single-dose (MMR 1) and the second dose (MMR 2) should be both increased to 95% (θ1=θ2=0.95) [10].
 In South Africa, the efficacy of MMR 1 can reaches 99% when administered to children 6 months old.

 Code design

-The discrete age-structured SEIR epidemic model with applications to measles vaccination strategies we will be implementing computational language.
-The programming language that will be used is R specifically R-Studio to code our epidemic model.
-We used tidyverse package.
+The model will be run in R studio (version 4.2.0) running R statistical software (version 4.2.0).
+The R package tidyverse (version 4.2.0) will be used.

-We create a function to calculate the rate of change in each state variable.
-This function solves our Ordinary Differential Equations (ODE’s), this function takes parameters of the model system.
-This function that will update the system at each time step.
-The change in state variables is calculated and returned in our function, we calculated this by using differential equations from our model.
+We define a function to calculate the rate of change in each state variable.
+This function solves the Ordinary Differential Equations (ODE’s) (specify the equation numbers), taking parameters of the model system.
+The system will be updated at each time step.
+The change in state variables is calculated and returned.

 References